Merge requests

 Automatically resolve threads in a merge request when they become outdated

-You can set merge requests to automatically resolve threads when lines are modified with a new push.
+You can set merge requests to automatically resolve threads when a new push changes the lines they describe.

 1. On the left sidebar, select Search or go to and find your project.